aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/pivotfield/_index.md

 ```

-Show value of data field as different display format when the ShowDataAs calculation is in use.
+Shows values of data field as different display format when the ShowDataAs calculation is in use.

 **Remarks**